-Written by Reid Smith on December 2, 2016
+Written by Web Staff on December 2, 2016

 Before Expire’s Sunday, Oct.
 23 matinee show at Sure Man House in Akron, guitarist Zach Dear sat down with BSR’s Alex Couts and Evan Harms to talk house shows, the end of Expire, and next steps for the band.
 Read some excerpts from the interview below and listen to the full audio.

 Evan Harms: What was the reasoning for booking the house show tour?

 Zach Dear: “I feel like there’s not a ton of music and genres that do house shows in the scheme of all genres.
 I think that house shows are important.
 We, as a band, did so many tours in the last few years that are, like, big stages and barricades, and sh*t I don’t care for.
 Sometimes you can turn more kids on doing those shows, kids can see their favorite bands that they don’t know their favorite bands yet.